 • The patient is cognitively impaired.

-• The patient is physically disabled and requires a visitor to help them navigate the facility.
+• The patient is physically disabled and requires a visitor to assist them.

 Vendors, Consultants, and Private Aides